yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 As long as the data structure to be stored has high (de)serialization speed, it is more efficient to store/retrieve them in large aggregates than in more granular forms.
 This does not apply to more complex data structures with high construction cost, such as hash maps.
-We consider these as general advises in how to best use the so called single-level storage, such as LMDB.
+We consider these as general advises on how to best use the so called single-level storage, such as LMDB.
 We earned these lessons in our many iterations of trying to find the best performing indexing data structure.

 ## Conclusion